volcengine/emr-tutorial/emr-on-ecs/proton-examples/flink-on-tos/README.md

 ## Proton SDK dependencies

 Before build this project, you can use the below script to install proton 2.0.0 version, and install the offline jars into you local maven repository.
-And then you can run the demo in local, and if you only want to run application in the flink runtime has already contains these dependencies, e.g. Flink on EMR, Flink docker image contains these artifacts, you can skip this step and removing them in your pom.xml.
+And then you can run the demo in your local environment, and if you only want to run application in the flink runtime has already contains these dependencies, e.g. Flink on EMR, Flink docker image contains these artifacts, you can skip this step and removing them in your pom.xml.

 ```bash
 #!/bin/bash